light-ripple/Ripple-Auto-Installer/README.md

 * EMAIL: `uniminin@zoho.com` (Message me on Discord after sending me mail)

 ### Credits
-* Thanks to <a href=https://github.com/Kreyren>Kreyren</a> for helping me learn and code proper bash script.
+* Thanks to <a href=https://github.com/Kreyren>Kreyren</a> for their help regarding shell script and `efixme` function.
 * Thanks to <a href=https://github.com/Hazuki-san>Aoba-Suzukaze</a> and <a href=https://github.com/osuthailand>osuthailand</a> for their help, stack softwares, certificate & Database schema.
 * Thanks to <a href=https://github.com/semyon422>semyon422</a> for their <a href=https://github.com/semyon422/open-ripple>open-ripple</a>.
 * Thanks to <a href=https://github.com/EmilySunpy>EmilySunpy</a> for their <a href=https://github.com/osufx/lets>lets</a> & <a href=https://github.com/osufx/secret>secret</a>.
-* And others who supported the project.
+* And others who supported and contributed to the project.

 ### License :scroll: